sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 Each gray box shows the boundaries for a "line."
 Sensible recognizes lines using whitespaces and other factors, so "lines" can occupy the same height on the page.

-The Label method can operate in a single line, or across multiple lines.
+The Label method can operate in a single line, or on consecutive lines.
 Here's a question: for the preceding image, can you use the Label method to anchor on  "Bodily injury"  and return "$25,000 each"?
 Try it out:

     {
         "id": "doesnt_work_returns_null",